Chondria/SiB/docs/from-transaction-to-block.md

 facilitated by external libraries.
 These external libraries are complex packages however their core features include:

-- generating signature from a private
+- generating signature from a private key
 - creating a connection to a node
 - constructing a valid extrinsic
 - making a request containing the extrinsic